LenkaNovak/LenkaNovak.github.io/_pages/visualisation.md

   - [VisIt](https://visitusers.org/index.php?title=Main_Page): similar to ParaView
   - [Panoply](https://www.giss.nasa.gov/tools/panoply/): summarises geospatial information of the global geospatial data
   - [Ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html): useful for a quick check of geospatial data on the Caltech cluster.
 It can handle large data files more easily than most other packages.
+  - [Houdini](https://www.sidefx.com/products/houdini/): useful for more sophisticated representation of 3D turbulence and powerful data interpolation.
+Used by our Hollywood colleagues for CGI.

 ### Examples from ParaView: Dry Held-Suarez spinup using ClimateMachine.jl (v0.1.0)